 #7 Updated by Ashley Burdett 3 months ago

 I have a couple of questions regarding "British Household Panel Survey Consolidated Marital, Cohabitation and Fertility Histories, 1991-2009" (Pronzato 2011) used in the construction of "Understanding Society: Marital and Cohabitation Histories, 1991-2015".

 Specifically, I am curious about how the cohabitation spell start and end dates were constructed.
 Looking at the BHPS wave data, it is unclear which variables contain this information.
 My first thought was that mlchm and mlchy were used, however it seems that these variables refer to the date in which legal marital status changed, thus not capturing cohabitation spells.
 Is this correct?
 If so, can you please tell me which variables were used to come up marital status change dates?

 Secondly, it is unclear if cohabitation spells that began and ended within a single wave, such that the individual was not in the cohabiting relationship when they completed an annual questionnaire, are captured in the BHPS wave data.
 Consequently, I am concerned that some cohabitation spells that lasted more than 3 months but were not ongoing during an interview are omitted, creating an inconsistency between the cohabitation spells recorded in the wave data and those recorded in the retrospective history data.
 Is this the case?
 If not, what variables provide information about intra-wave cohabitation spells?

-#9 Updated by Alita Nandi about 1 month ago
+#9 Updated by Alita Nandi 3 months ago

 - Assignee changed from Alita Nandi to Ashley Burdett